TehIvan/Ivan.github.io/README.md

 # Ivan.github.io
-Site was created use ChatGPT.
+Site was created using ChatGPT.